crowdagger/crowbook/guide/config.md

 ### Output options ###

 These options specify which files to generate.
-You must at least set one of this option, or Crowbook won't do anything.

 Recall that all file paths are relative to the directory where the config file is, not to the one where you run `crowbook`.
 So if you set